RedisLabs/redislabs-docs/content/rs/concepts/kubernetes-architecture/k8s-operator-based-deployments.md

 lifecycle of a Redis Enterprise Cluster.

-The Redis Enterprise Operator acts as a custom controller for the custom resource RedisEnterpriseCluster, or ‘rec’, with is defined through K8s CRD ([customer resource definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-resources)) and deployed with a yaml file.
+The Redis Enterprise Operator acts as a custom controller for the custom resource RedisEnterpriseCluster, or ‘rec’, which is defined through K8s CRD ([customer resource definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-resources)) and deployed with a yaml file.